QBSG/Codewars/README.md

 codewars katas
 #This is the second kata i did for R.
 #It was a little frustrating as I was trying to understand how to nest loops
+#You can see where I failed the first time by not initializing all of my variables.
 A child is playing with a ball on the nth floor of a tall building.
 The height of this floor, h, is known.
 He drops the ball out of the window.
 The ball bounces (for example), to two-thirds of its height (a bounce of 0.66).
 His mother looks out of a window 1.5 meters from the ground.